 Card sorting is a visual exploration of the way content is categorized inside an application.
 Users can help author the way an application is presented based on the content or tools they would like to see displayed.

 This method is useful for giving users the experience they want from the start rather than guessing what you think they will want to see.

 There are two main methods used for card sorting:

-- Open card sorting: users are given cards of content without any pre-established categorization in place.
+Open card sorting: users are given cards of the content without any pre-established categorization in place.
 It will be up to the user to decide how the content is grouped.
 This is most beneficial for a new product or application.

 Closed card sorting: users are given cards of content with pre-established taxonomies(categories) and are requested to place cards into the groups that best fit.
 This is most useful for a preexisting product or application.